Bai-Li-2018/Species_Distribution_Modeling_Tutorial/README.md

 4. The input data, code, output, and figure are saved in different folders.
 Feel free to explore it before the class.

-5. Open "SDM_two_Stages.R" file with Rstudio.
+5. Open "SDM_two_stages.R" file with Rstudio.

 6. Modify line 23 to set your working directory: